sul-dlss-labs/slac-warc/README.md

 ## Reconstructing the Reconstruction

-Ahmed's slides make it clear that significant research using directory listings, search engine research, and interviews guided them in determining *when* particular pages were created and *where* they originally lived on the web.
-They used this research to create custom CDX entries to make the pages available at that particular time and location in the OpenWayback Machine.
+Ahmed's slides make it clear that significant research using directory listings, search engine results, and interviews guided them in determining *when* particular pages were created and *where* they originally lived on the web.
+They used this research to create custom CDX entries to make the pages available at particular times and locations in the OpenWayback Machine.

 For example this entry in the CDX file: